 Custody model — Self-custody, third-party custody, or a hybrid model.
 Each has trade-offs in operational control, regulatory treatment, and counterparty risk.

-Building treasury wallet infrastructure with Openfort
+Building a self-custodial treasury wallet with Openfort

 Getting started